charlottegiseleweil/pdm_report/src/03_Litt_review.md

 ![3D histograms, organized according the geographical layout; extract from figure 8 of [@Huang13] -- Merge (subfigures!)](../images/3Dplotsoverlaying.png){#fig:overlay}

+1. Proportion of runs in which the cell was assigned **any category**, by opposition to empty cell; this measure would make sense for example in the context of intervention maps, where one would consider scenarios selecting where, on the landscape, the intervention should be undertaken - which is a very typical question in optimizing natural capital conservation.
-For categorical data, the **frequency map** approach would display the most assigned category to each area across many runs, with possibly additionally a measure of how often this category was assigned. *(remove) More details can be found in section \ref{sec:manycatmaps} [@RIOS].*
+2. For categorical data, the **frequency map** approach would display the most assigned category to each area across many runs, with possibly additionally a measure of how often this category was assigned. [@RIOS]. = **Category most often assigned** to the cell, among all the runs.
+For example, in the context of portfolios, the modal portfolio approach is based on calculation of the most often chosen activity for each parcel.
+These have been called modal portfolios, and frequency map can be constructed from there, expressing how often was the activity chosen [@RIOS].
+These can display the category assigned in most of the runs, or limit to these assigned in a certain threshold percentage of the runs.
+5. In the same vein, the **variant-invariant method** aims to distinguish the invariant regions, that is the areas where the category assigned is consistently the same [@Brown2005]
+4. (TODO) the idea of some “breakeven” or “next best” score (*Does Breakeven prioritization scores apply to comparison of many maps?
+Ben: "it's comparing one particular map to a whole bunch of other maps (to find next-best values), but once  you've found the next best, it's just a calculation from two elements of the pixel stack.
+(That's probably confusing)*"
+1. The **fuzzy set approach** [@Hagen2003] assesses the similarity of several categorical maps, resulting in a fuzzy set comparison map where each cell displays a degree of similarity and an overall value for similarity, so-called $\kappa$-Fuzzy as it extends the Kappa index including fuzziness of category and of location.

 Animation is of great interest in this context.
 Dynamic visualizations are very suited for displaying multiple spatial outputs, there are increasingly used to display results in the field of ABMs[^1back], encountering similar type of outputs [@ABMleelig].